FMJansen/fmjansen.com/_posts/2023-08-30-capitalism-and-design.md

 ### Our scope limits us in preventing harm

 Another roadblock is of a different scale.
 We have some control over the layout of a page, the setup of research activities, or the features of a product.
 However, the overall concept or aim of a product is often already decided.
-That also means we’re sometimes just applying bandaids while actively doing harm.
+That also means we’re sometimes just applying band-aids while actively doing harm.
 - We could make a large webshop more accessible and easier to use.
 That means more people get access to online shopping, which could improve their lives.
 But it also puts more pressure on warehouse employees and delivery drivers who are already exploited.
 It also leads to more consumption, so more extraction of natural resources.
 - We could switch the plastic of a disposable bottle to a recycled or bio-based version.
 That might reduce the CO2 impact of the bottle, which is great.
 However, it’s likely to then get advertised as being ‘greener,’ (leading to increased sales) while the product itself still isn’t sustainable.

 ### Design always serves capital growth

-Sometimes, we’re lucky and we get involved earlier in the creation of a product.
+Sometimes, we’re lucky, and we get involved earlier in the creation of a product.
 We might be called strategic designers, or we can influence the direction of product development as researchers.
 Still, we’re beholden to the focus on economic growth, because it dictates what organisations invest in.
 Designers, either in-house, freelance or through an agency, will only be hired if there’s:
 1. enough money within the organisation and;
 2. it’s plausible that there will be a return on investment.